vogler/free-games-claimer/README.md

 After login, the script will continue claiming the current games.
 If it still waits after you are already logged in, you can restart it (and open an issue).
 If you run the scripts regularly, you should not have to login again.

-### Options
+### Configuration / Options
-Options are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/) which can be set in many ways and allow for flexible configuration.
+Options are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/) which allow for flexible configuration.

-TODO: On the first run, the script will guide you through configuration and save all settings to `data/config.env`.
-You can edit this file directly or run `node fgc config` to run the configuration assistant again.
+TODO: ~~On the first run, the script will guide you through configuration and save all settings to `data/config.env`.
+You can edit this file directly or run `node fgc config` to run the configuration assistant again.~~

 Available options/variables and their default values: